-This key move directly addresses feedback heard from the community about making toilets central located so they are easy to find as well as safe and accessible, for visitors and locals.
-A small toilet block is proposed in John Street Reserve.
-This location has the potential to be a meeting spot for the community and visitors which may include public art, a business registry board, flexible seating, gardens and shade structures.
+John Street has the potential to be a meeting spot for the community and visitors which may include public art, a business registry board, flexible seating, gardens and shade structures.
 John Street also has the potential to become an important junction for movement within the Village connecting to and from the surrounding residential neighbourhood via a pedestrian bridge over Cabbage Tree Creek.